Grizzly challenge: TV show 'pits man vs bear'

 Grizzly challenge: TV show ‘pits man vs bear’

-Human contestants will attempt “challenges inspired by what bears do naturally in the wild,” including rolling giant logs, and a “monumental game of tug of war,” the channel said.
+Human contestants will attempt “challenges inspired by what bears do naturally in the wild,” including rolling giant logs, tree-climbing, eating competitions and a “monumental game of tug of war,” the channel said.

-A short video clip uploaded by Discovery on Twitter showed a man hurdling a pile of logs while a grizzly appears to chase him in the background.

 The new series comes two years after a Discovery Channel special saw Olympic swimming legend Michael Phelps “race” against a great white shark.